protocol/research-website/content/posts/202104-snarkpack/index.md

 $$
 \lt \mathbf{a},\mathbf{b} \gt = \sum a_ib_i
 $$
-The inner product argument allows a prover to prove he correctly computed such product to a verifier, **without the verifier to do this computation**.
+The inner product argument allows a prover to prove he correctly computed such product to a verifier, *without the verifier performing this computation*.
 Thanks to the IPP paper, we can also prove an inner product relationship *in the exponent*.
 For example, the following is an inner product "in the exponent" between a vector $\mathbf{C} = \{G^{c_i}\}$ and a vector $\mathbf{r} \in \mathbb{F_q^n}$, which we later call a MIPP relation:
 $$
 <\mathbf{C},\mathbf{r}> = \prod C_i^{r_i} = \prod G^{c_i r_i} = G^{\sum c_i r_i}